BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 In a train car at the top of the area you can access a PC and meet Stephoscope.
 Talking to her twice after visiting Teknite Ridge, you'll be given the *Houndoominite*.
 Excellent.

 More importantly than all that though... by talking to *him* on the east side of Train Town, we can finally finish *the* quest.
-You know the one - we started it 5 minutes into the game when the fisherman and his buddy sold us a Pokemon and then stole it from us.
-We've watched our Pokemon by rights get taken by a guy in the slums, stolen by both the Magma Gang and Aqua Gang, and taken into the possession of an associate of the slimy Seventh Street Pokemon salesman.
+You know the one - we started it 5 minutes into the game when the fisherman and his buddy sold us a Pokémon and then stole it from us.
+We've watched our Pokémon by rights get taken by a guy in the slums, stolen by both the Magma Gang and Aqua Gang, and taken into the possession of an associate of the slimy Seventh Street Pokémon salesman.
 Next it was stolen by Corin Rouge, who had three of his associates bamboozle us long enough to escape into the desert.
-We paid the gold price for the Pokemon sixteen episodes ago.
+We paid the gold price for the Pokémon sixteen episodes ago.
 But now it's time to pay the iron price by defeating Corin Rouge once and for all.

 **Dashing Rogue Corin-Rouge (Ultra Potion).
 Field: Desert Field**
 - Klefki, Lv.
 81, @Leftovers, Ability: Prankster, Bold Nature, IVs: 31, EVs: 252/0/0/252/0/4